 - Non-stick cooking spray

-Combine flour, salt, and baking powder in bowl of a food processor.
+- Combine the flour, salt, and baking powder in the bowl of a food processor.

 - Pulse several times to combine

 - Stir together oil and water; slowly pour through feed tube with food processor running until dough forms.